schemacrawler/SchemaCrawler/schemacrawler-site/src/site/markdown/database-support.md

 For the databases mentioned above, you can provide connection details by using the following command-line options:
-- -server - identifies the database server, and can be one of sqlite, oracle, sqlserver, db2, mysql, postgresql, sybaseiq, derby, offline
+- `-server` - identifies the database server, and can be one of `sqlite`, `oracle`, `sqlserver`, `db2`, `mysql`, `postgresql`, `sybaseiq`, `derby`, `offline`
-- -database - identifies the database, and can have different meaning based on the server type
+- `-database` - identifies the database, and can have different meaning based on the server type
-- -host - specifies the database server host; it is optional, and defaults to localhost
+- `-host` - specifies the database server host; it is optional, and defaults to localhost
-- -port - specifies the database server port; it is optional, and defaults to the default port for the server type
+- `-port` - specifies the database server port; it is optional, and defaults to the default port for the server type

 For example, a typical command-line for SchemaCrawler for Microsoft SQL Server looks like:
 `-server=sqlserver -host=localhost -port=1433 -database=schemacrawler -schemas=schemacrawler.dbo
 -user=schemacrawler -password=schemacrawler`

 You should always use the -schemas command-line switch for databases that support it.
-The value for the -schemas switch is a regular expression that determines which schemas SchemaCrawler will work with.
+The value for the `-schemas` switch is a regular expression that determines which schemas SchemaCrawler will work with.
 The "schema" is database-dependent - for example, on Microsoft SQL Server, typically schemas look like "database_name.user", but for Oracle, typically, schemas look like "USER".